relaycc/relay/.github/ISSUE_TEMPLATE/feature.md

 # Project Managers Fill This Out

+**Background Information**
+Once we've decided to implement this feature, please include all relevant background information.
+This should include any documents that have been created, references to critical discussions, or summaries of key details that have been decided on.

 **Product Definition**
 Once this feature has been added to a product definition, or a new product definition has been created for this feature, add a link to it here.
 Also include any notes about the product definition status.